chadkluck/serverless-sam-8ball-example/README.md

 }
 ```

-In the above policy JSON, `*:*` in the `iam:AssociatedResourceARN` should be replaced with your region and account id, such as `"arn:aws:lambda:us-east-2:1234567890123:function:sam-*"`
+In the above policy JSON, `*:*` in the `iam:AssociatedResourceARN` should be replaced with your region and account ID, such as `"arn:aws:lambda:us-east-2:1234567890123:function:sam-*"`.
+It will work as is, but it is best practice to always scope down permissions as much as possible.
+You can also replace the `*` in `Resource` with your account ID. `"arn:aws:iam::1234567890123:role/sam-*"` (region isn't necessary).

 Also create a new policy on the account for for CloudFormation: